 By taking care of their users’ well being, they keep them close, increase brand awareness and build upon the relationship between the brand and user.

-In 2021, it’s wise to bear in mind important political conversations when establishing your branding and messaging.
-Last year, for example, global Black Lives Matter protests brought critical conversations to the forefront of nearly every brand’s identity and future strategy.
+In 2022, it’s wise to bear in mind important political conversations when establishing your branding and messaging.
+In 2020, for example, global Black Lives Matter protests brought critical conversations to the forefront of nearly every brand’s identity and future strategy.
 Showing empathy and a willingness to do better is now more important than ever.

 Ensure your brand values match those of your target users and that you’re effectively communicating them.